Otto Loewi Forschungszentrum

 Projekte

-IMPHLeXIONS: Inflammation and Metabolism in Pulmonary Hypertension are Linked to skewed chromosome X inactivation
+Inflammation and Metabolism in Pulmonary Hypertension are linked to skewed chromosome X Inactivation: new therapeutic options

-• Pulmonary arterial hypertension is a rare but progressive fatal disease of the pulmonary circulation that mainly affects women.
-The IMPHLeXIONS project consortium will investigate the underlying molecular mechanisms that lead to an observed gender-specific predisposition to this disease.
-Research groups from Austria, Germany, and Canada will apply newly developed technologies to characterize the anomalous inactivation of X-chromosome-linked genes involved in inflammatory and metabolic processes.
-The findings will be used to develop and validate novel therapeutic options for pulmonary arterial hypertension.
+• Pulmonary arterial hypertension is a rare, but progressive fatal disease of the pulmonary circulation affecting primarily females.
+The INPHLeXIONS project consortium will investigate the underlying molecular mechanisms that lead to observed gender bias in this disease.
+Research groups from Austria, Germany and Canada will apply newly developed technologies to characterize aberrant inactivation of X chromosome-linked genes involved in inflammatory and metabolic processes.
+Gained insights will be used to develop and validate novel therapeutic options for pulmonary arterial hypertension.

 • Duration: 2020-2024